-4.1 Parish Council - does not object in principle to additional houses in the village, although this Planning Application was unanimously objected to the application as it currently stands for the following reasons:
+Does not object in principle to additional houses in the village but objected to the application as originally proposed for the following reasons:

 Landscape

 - Welcomes changes to the planning application reducing the number of dwellings to three and retaining one access route rather than several. - Remains concerned that there is no S.106 agreement in place to ensure the retention of the hedge running along Back Lane on the boundary of the planning application. - This hedge an important wildlife corridor for great crested newts but it also forms part of a continuous hedge screen running from the entrance to Bravener Court to the end of Back Lane. - Wish to see the management, size and species composition (native species) of the hedge secured into the future by a S.106 Agreement.
 The Parish Council also wishes to see conditions in any planning permission protecting the verge, trees and hedge from significant damage during the construction phase.